Steve Baker (baseball)

-Steven Byrne Baker (born August 30, 1956) is a former Major League Baseball (MLB) pitcher who played for four seasons.
+Steven Byrne Baker (born August 30, 1956) is an American former Major League Baseball (MLB) pitcher who played for four seasons.
 He pitched for the Detroit Tigers from 1978 to 1979, the Oakland Athletics from 1982 to 1983, and the St. Louis Cardinals in 1983.
-He was originally drafted by the New York Mets in the 18th round of the 1974 MLB Draft, but did not sign with them, instead choosing to attend college at the University of Oregon.
+He was originally drafted by the New York Mets in the 18th round of the 1974 MLB draft, but did not sign with them, instead choosing to attend college at the University of Oregon.
 With things not working out in Oregon, Baker left school his freshman year and returned to El Cajon, California.
 Baker regrouped and was masterful in a season with the Grossmont Junior College Baseball team in El Cajon and he signed with the Detroit Tigers as an amateur free agent on May 10, 1976.

 After spending part of the 1978 season in the minor leagues, Baker made his major league debut on May 25, 1978.
 In a contest against the Baltimore Orioles, he pitched 61/3 innings, striking out six and allowing one earned run as the Tigers lost to the Orioles, 2–1.
 Baker made 15 appearances for the Tigers, starting ten games, earning two wins, four losses, and an earned run average (ERA) of 4.55.
 Baker also made 16 appearances for the Evansville Triplets of the American Association, the AAA-level minor league affiliate of the Tigers.
 In those appearances, Baker made 16 starts, won eight, lost one, threw four complete games, three shutouts, and earned an ERA of 3.21.
 Baker began the 1979 season as a part of the Tigers rotation as a spot starter.
 He played 21 games, starting 12 of them.
 After posting a 1–7 record and a 6.64 ERA, Baker was sent back to Evansville, where he finished out the season.
 After spending nine games with Evansville in 1980, he was purchased by the Toronto Blue Jays on June 6, 1980.